O.B. Willcox

 Before Antietam

-He graduated from the USMA in 1847, was in the Mexican war, served in New Mexico, Massachusetts, and Florida, and resigned in 1857.
-He then was a lawyer.
-In May 1861 he was appointed Colonel of the 1st Michigan Regiment.
-He commanded the 2nd Brigade/3rd Division at First Bull Run, where he was wounded, won the Medal of Honor, and was captured.
+In May 1861 he was appointed Colonel of the 1st Michigan Regiment and commanded the 2nd Brigade, 3rd Division at First Bull Run in July 1861, where he "led repeated charges until wounded and taken prisoner."
 He was released in August 1862 and appointed Brigadier General of Volunteers (to rank from June 1861).

 On the Campaign